pnnl/L2O-pMINLP/README.md

 where $\boldsymbol{\Xi}$ represents the sampled dataset and $\boldsymbol{\xi}^i$ denotes the $i$-th sample.
 The vector $\mathbf{x}^i_R$ represents the continuous variables, and $\mathbf{x}^i_Z$ represents the integer variables, both of which are involved in minimizing the objective function $f(\cdot)$ while satisfying a set of inequality and equality constraints $\mathbf{g}(\cdot) \leq 0$ and $\mathbf{h}(\cdot) = 0$.
 The mapping $\boldsymbol{\pi}_{\boldsymbol{\Theta}}(\boldsymbol{\xi}^i)$, given by a deep neural network parametrized by $\Theta$, represents the solution to the optimization problem.

+## Requirements

+To run this project, you will need the following libraries and software installed:

+- **Python**: The project is developed using Python.
+Ensure you have Python 3.9 or later installed.
+- **Scikit-Learn**: Useful for performing various machine learning tasks such as preprocessing and model evaluation.
+- **PyTorch**: Used for building and training neural network models.
+You can install it via pip or conda.
+- **NumPy**: Essential for numerical operations.
+- **Pandas**: Useful for data manipulation and analysis.
+- **Pyomo**: A Python library for optimization modeling.
+- **SCIP**: A powerful solver for mathematical programming (if applicable).
+Note that SCIP might need a separate installation process.
+- **Neuromancer**: This project uses the Neuromancer library for differentiable programming.

 ## Code Structure

 ```